AVEVA/AVEVA-Samples/DotNet/readme_REST.md

 We've chosen to return the JSON serialization returned from the Qi Service and deserialize it in the main program, a topic we'll return to when we discuss data calls.
 Note also that the methods in `QiClient` are async, but the application itself is a simple console application.  `Main` is a static method, so it cannot take advantage of `await`, hence our use of `Result` above, and `Wait` for methods that do not return a value.
 A more complicated client application could use the asynchronous methods to greater advantage.

+*Note: The various Create methods in Qi will return an HTTP status code of 302 (Found) if you attempt to create an entity (in this case, a type definition) that exists in the system.
+The client then follows the redirect URI.
+In the current version of the Qi, this will fail with an HTTP status code of 401 (Unauthorized) rather than succeed following a 302 (Found) result.
+This will be corrected in future versions.*

 ## Create a Qi Stream

 An ordered series of events is stored in a Qi stream.
 We've created a `QiStream` class mirroring the properties of the native Qi Service `QiStream` class.
 All you have to do is create a local QiStream instance, give it an id, assign it a type, and submit it to the Qi Service.
 You may optionally assign a stream behavior to the stream.
 This is the code to create a stream named `evtStream` for recording events of our sample type.
 The value of the `TypeId` property is the value of the QiType `Id` property.
 The `CreateStream` method of `QiClient` is similar to `CreateType`, except that it uses a different URL.
 Here is how it is called from the main program: